Minneapolis police precinct fire: 4th man sentenced to federal prison, $12M restitution in George Floyd riot

 "All four defendants charged in federal court have now been sentenced for their individual roles in the burning and near total destruction of the Minneapolis Police Department’s Third Precinct building," Acting U.S. Attorney W. Anders Folk said.
 "Mr. Williams and his co-defendants have been held accountable for their dangerous and destructive actions.
 I thank our federal, state, and local partners who pursued justice in these cases."

-In court Monday, Judge Patrick Schiltz described Williams as a "good person who made a terrible mistake," in giving him a prison term lower than recommended by federal sentencing guidelines, the Minneapolis Star-Tribune.
+In court Monday, Judge Patrick Schiltz described Williams as a "good person who made a terrible mistake," in giving him a prison term lower than recommended by federal sentencing guidelines, the Minneapolis Star-Tribune reported.
 But the judge also asserted that Williams was a leader, "not a follower," when a violent crowd stormed the police precinct last May, and therefore shot down his probation request.

 Williams posted videos of himself and others during the riot to his TikTok account, which has since garnered more than 150,000 followers.